exercism/docs/anatomy/tracks/practice-exercises.md

 }
 ```

+### `practices`

+The `practices` key should list the slugs of Concepts that this Practice Exericse actively allows a student to practice.

+- These show up in the UI as "Practice this Concept in: TwoFer, Leap, etc`
+- Try and choose 3 - 8 Exercises for this key.
+- Try and choose at least two Exercises that allow someone to practice the basics of a Concept.
+- Some Concepts are very common (for example `strings` or `integers`).
+In those cases we recommend choosing a few good exercises that make people think about those Concepts in interesting ways.
+For example, exercises that require utf8, string concatenation, char enumeration, base-changes, etc, would all be good examples.

+### `prerequisites`

+The `prerequisites` key lists the Concept Exercises that a student must have completed in order to access this Practice Exercise.

+- These show up in the UI as "Learn Strings to unlock TwoFer"
+- It should include all Concepts that a student needs to have covered to be able to complete the exercise in at least one idiomatic way.
+For example, for the TwoFer exercise in Ruby, prerequisites might include `strings`, `optional-params`, `implicit-return`.
+- For Exercises that can be completed using alternative Concepts (e.g. an Exercise solvable by `loops` or `recursion`), the maintainer should choose the approach that they would like to unlock the Exercise, considering the student's journey through the track.

 ## Files

 Each Practice Exercise has its own directory within the track's `exercises/practice` directory.
 The name of the Practice Exercise directory must match the `slug` property of the Practice Exercise, as defined in the [config.json file](./config-json.md#concept-exercises).